My water heater smells bad

 Plumbing

-The answer to 'my water heater smells bad' is that a rotten egg or sulfur-like odor coming from your water heater is typically caused by a buildup of bacteria in the tank.
-This is a common issue that can be resolved with some simple maintenance.
+The answer to 'my water heater smells bad' is that a rotten egg or sulfur-like odor coming from your water heater is usually caused by a buildup of bacteria in the tank.
+This is a common issue that can occur if the water heater is not properly maintained.

 Step-by-Step Guide